JiaweiZhuang/old_cloud_GC/README.md

 #### Step 2: launch a virtual server with GEOS-Chem installed

-Log into AWS console, and click on **EC2**, which is the cloud computing platform.
+Log into AWS console, and click on **EC2**(Elastic Compute Cloud), which is the cloud computing platform.
-The other options are other services such as storage.
+Other options are other services such as storage.
 You don't need to care about them at this time.
 <img src="img/4.png" width="480">

-In the EC2 console, click on "AMI" (Amazon Machine learning) under "IMAGES" in the left of the page.
+In the EC2 console, click on "AMI" (Amazon Machine learning) under "IMAGES" on the left of the page.

-Select the "Public images" and search for the AMI with GEOS-Chem installed.
+Select "Public images" and search for the AMI with GEOS-Chem installed.
 Select it and click on "Launch"
 <img src="img/5.png" width="480">

 This the game-changing feature of cloud computing.
 An AMI means a copy of a specifc system.